-In the event of the Club Captain being absent from a Club Committee meeting the Ladies Captain or Vice captain shall chair the meeting
+In the event of the Club Captain being absent from a Club Committee meeting the Ladies Captain or in the case of both their absences the Club Vice captain shall chair the meeting.

 Minutes shall be taken of all such meetings by the Secretary, or other of the committee so appointed.
 A copy of these minutes shall be provided to The Proprietor.

 The Proprietor shall be advised of the dates of all Committee meetings which shall be held on Club premises, subject to meeting room availability.
 The Proprietor or designated deputy may attend any such meeting.